 Pension record

 Check your pension record to see how your pension pot grows.
-The record shows from what work you have earned pension and how much pension you have accrued.
+The record shows from what work you have earned pension so far and how much pension you have accrued.
 Check your data regularly – for example, once a year.
 This is very important as your future pension is calculated based on the data on your pension record.

 If you have worked in Finland and your work has been insured under the earnings-related pension acts, you can check your pension record online or order a printed copy of it.
 Pension accrues for employees as of age 17 and for self-employed persons as of age 18.